lefyzee/password_cracking_workshop/README.md

 Getting Started:
 1. Clone this repo.
-2. Boot into a Kali Linux USB stick.
+2. Boot into a Kali Linux USB stick or Virtual Machine
 3. Choose a scenario and follow the instructions.